 To operate the CLOS topology, software defined configuration to enable BGP, VRF, EVPN and VXLAN must be set up.

-Cumulus Linux as the network operating system will be installed on all network switches (leaves, spines, exit switches) within the CLOS topology.
-Cumulus Linux cannot be installed on bare metal servers that require BGP/EVPN but does not have a switching silicon.
+SONiC as the network operating system will be installed on all network switches (leaves, spines, exit switches) within the CLOS topology.
+SONiC cannot be installed on bare metal servers that require BGP/EVPN but does not have a switching silicon.

 Components without a switching silicon are: